prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 ## Overview

+You are an SRE at a fast-growing fintech company.
+Your responsibilities include monitoring all layers of the application and putting the appropriate observability tooling in place.
+The tool of choice is the Grafana/Prometheus stack.

 [Apache Kafka](https://kafka.apache.org/) is an open-source distributed event streaming platform primarily used for building real-time data pipelines and streaming applications.
 It was originally developed by LinkedIn and is now maintained by the Apache Software Foundation.

+Your main customer-facing applicaton leverages Kafka to transport messages between a variety of microservices.
+It’s your job to ensure that the platform remains reliable and scalable.

 This exercise will introduce you to creating and using Kafka topics.
 You will learn how to discover and troubleshoot a [known problem](https://github.com/strimzi/strimzi-kafka-operator/issues/6046) with Kafka.